vesoft-inc/nebula-br/README.md

   br restore full --storage "local:///home/nebula/backup/" --meta "127.0.0.1:9559" --name BACKUP_2021_12_08_18_38_08
   ```

   - Clean up temporary files if any error occured during backup.
 It will clean the files in cluster and external storage.
+You could also use it to clean up old backups files in external storage.
   ```
   Usage:
     br cleanup [flags]